nasriblack/SoftBussBookingBack1.1/README.md

 -Thinking about making the reservation with giving a random id ? or should i make the authenficiation first ?
 -i think i am gonne make the authentification first then i will made the reservation -first i am gonna make the create Bus then seats
+-In reservation post create i will send like this=> seatId, userId that's all but what about the destination ? => i will make the destination enum first in Bus schema , then i will make in reservation destination new field => then in middelware i will check with this destination if the number of seats is still available ? => but how can i see if the bus is having available seats ?